 - Exploring the tranquil village of Castle Acre, home to the Norman ruins of Castle Acre Castle and Castle Acre Priory, one of the largest and best preserved monastic sites in England, dating back to 1090.

 - Visiting the 20,000 acre Sandringham Estate close to King’s Lynn, where Queen Elizabeth II and the royal family gather for Christmas, reportedly her favourite home.
 Nearby, the Duke and Duchess of Cambridge, aka Wills and Kate, have their home, Anmer Hall.

 - Discovering the rich history of Oxburgh Hall, a 15th century moated manor house built by Sir Edmund Bedingfield, whose ancestors still live there today.
 The house consists of four domestic buildings around a courtyard, built from honeyed stone, and contained within a wide moat.

 - Going for a long walk on one of the nearby beaches.
-The shingle of Snettisham Beach is the closest beach to King’s Lynn and Norfolk’s only truly west facing beach, perfect for watching the sunset.
-If you want sand, head to Hunstanton South Beach and all the holiday activites the lively seaside town of Hunstanton offers.
+The shingle of Snettisham Beach is the closest beach to King’s Lynn and Norfolk’s only truly west-facing beach, perfect for watching the sunset.
+If you want sand, head to Hunstanton South Beach and all the holiday activities the lively seaside town of Hunstanton offers.

 Where to Stay in King’s Lynn

 - An elegant Georgian B&B, The Old Rectory offers light and airy rooms and a cooked to order breakfast in the heart of King’s Lynn town.

 - Just outside town is Knights Hill Hotel and Spa.
 With everything on site from restaurants, bars and a health club including a spa and pool, this is a perfect stop to re-energise for a few nights.